mihirshah2005/tp/docs/UserGuide.md

 </div>

-### Viewing help : `help`
+### Viewing help :

 Opens a popup window containing a list of available commands and their usage formats.
 This feature helps users quickly navigate and recall command syntax without leaving the main interface.

-Format: help [KEYWORD]
+Format: `help [KEYWORD]`

-*  Typing help without arguments displays all available commands along with their summaries and usage examples.
+*  Typing `help` without arguments displays all available commands along with their summaries and usage examples.
-*  Typing help [keyword] shows the summary and example for the specific command [keyword], for eg- help addstu
+*  Typing `help [keyword]` shows the summary and example for the specific command.
+For example, help addstu displays information about the addstu command.
-*  Typing help [x] displays all commands that start with “x” (e.g.,help a gives  addstu, addvol, etc.).
+*  Typing `help [PREFIX]` displays all commands that start with the specified prefix.For example, help a lists commands such as addstu, addvol.

 **Tip:** You can resize or scroll through the Help window to view all commands.

-Format: `help`

 ### Adding a student: `addstu`